Inside Wimbledon's Black Market Ticket Trade

 "Tickets to buy or sell?"

-The touts lurk amongst the relentless onrush of eager ticket holders, loitering outside the cafes, bus stops and advertisements which mark the annual commute from Southfields to the All England Club, and they're as much a fixture of Wimbledon as strawberries and creams.
+The touts lurk among the relentless onrush of eager ticket holders, loitering outside the cafes, bus stops and advertisements which mark the annual commute from Southfields to the All England Club, and they're as much a fixture of Wimbledon as strawberries and creams.

 At first glance, the touts would appear to be wasting their time.
 Few passers-by pay them a second glance.
 But the Wimbledon ticket trade is a business worth hundreds of thousands every year, despite attempts to police it.

 Touting has taken place ever since live music and sporting events started selling tickets, but the sheer exclusivity of show court tickets at Wimbledon drives demand and hence profit margins.
-This is after all, an event where the public ballot begins an entire eleven months before the tournament begins, and every year thousands camp on the streets for up to two nights to get on Centre Court.
+This is after all, an event where the public ballot begins an entire 11 months before the tournament begins, and every year thousands camp on the streets for up to two nights to get on Centre Court.

 "Working the streets is a fairly easy way to make quick money," said one regular tout who spoke to VICE Sports on condition of anonymity.
-"There's so many people willing to pay five or ten times the regular price of a ticket in cash, especially as the tournament goes on.
+"There's so many people willing to pay five or 10 times the regular price of a ticket in cash, especially as the tournament goes on.
 First or second round centre court tickets go for a few hundred while the cheapest men's finals tickets are worth around £175, but you can sell them for a grand or two without a problem.
 Online you can get far bigger profit margins."

 Many street touts work for small businesses, trading Centre Court debenture tickets.
 These are issued every five years, guaranteeing holders a ticket for every single day of competition during that period.
 For the All England Club, it's a major cash cow, aimed at the corporate market.
 The 2,500 debenture tickets sold for the 2016-2020 period are worth £50,000 apiece, but many are bought by touts who then sell the individual tickets at inflated prices.
 With Wimbledon allowing the resale of debenture tickets, it's a popular practice, although selling on the streets is strictly illegal.